TripleSBinPicking/bin_picking_environment/documentation/Training DOPE.md

 #### Kaggle limitations
 Because Kaggle is a free service, it does have some limitations that have to be taken into account when using the service.
  - Maximum runtime of 9 hours per session
- - Maximum 37 hours per week usage of the GPU
+ - Maximum 37 hours per week usage of the GPU (Although this limit seems to fluctuate)
  - Maximum storage of 16 GB per notebook, and 100 GB total

 Training for more than 9 hours is not possible.
 However, it is possible to continue training in a new session.
 In order to do this you have to add the `pth` file of the last training session to the notebook and tell DOPE to load it using the `--net` parameter.
 An example of the `sys.argv` parameter then is: